Helping a famous Opera House succeed with audience insights

 It’s no secret that legacy brands often struggle to adapt in the evolving era of digital marketing.

 But where would you even start if your company was over 350 years old?

-Bayerische Staatsoper is Germany's largest opera house and one of Europe’s most celebrated theaters.
+That was the exact challenge faced by the Bayerische Staatsoper, Germany’s largest opera house and one of Europe’s most celebrated theaters.

 Bayerische Staatsoper’s goal was two-fold: increase the opera house's social relevance and reach a broader segment of society.

 “We aren’t technically just talking about a campaign but rather a complete ‘rebranding,’” says Zeitler.
 The key issue was not just about the Bayerische Staatsoper — it was about the opera as a genre being considered more and more ‘out of sync’ with diverse audiences.”